-If you’re interested in becoming a marketing manager, there are many things to consider.
+If you’re searching how to become a marketing manager, there are many things to consider.
 For example, you’ll want to learn about the job duties and education requirements.
 You’ll also want to take a look at the job’s environment, as well as the working hours.

 Marketing managers are responsible for creating and implementing marketing campaigns.
 They also coordinate the creation of content for social media, webinars, and other events.
 As a result, they must be very familiar with current trends and technologies.